 |Plug-in hybrid||29–33 miles||101-128mpg||51–64g/km|

 The Porsche Panamera is a large, fast and luxurious five-door hatchback, originally designed to rival the best luxury cars from Mercedes, BMW and Audi, as well as higher-end manufacturers like Bentley.

 The first-generation car was heralded a huge success, and its successor arrived in 2017.
 It has been designed as a comfortable way for four occupants and their luggage to travel long distances at speed, as well as being an enjoyably sporty car for drivers on a variety of roads.

 The Panamera was one of the first Porsches to incorporate hybrid technology, and since the company's 2018 decision to stop using diesel engines, the Panamera and the Cayenne hybrid SUV have been the models of choice for those looking for maximum efficiency from their Porsche.

-Porsche also offers the two Panamera E-Hybrid drivetrains in the more practical Sport Turismo estate bodystyle.
-This review concentrates on the hatchbacks; we've evaluated the Sport Turismo hybrids separately.
+Porsche also offers the Panamera E-Hybrid drivetrain in the more practical Sport Turismo estate bodystyle.
+This review concentrates on the hatchbacks; we've evaluated the Sport Turismo hybrid separately.

 For a more detailed look at the Porsche Panamera hybrid, read on for the rest of our in-depth review.